aksommerville/fullmoon4/README.md

 ### May

 - [ ] Beta test.
-- [x] Pretty up the public web page.
-- - [x] Input config needs this bad.
-- - [x] Rethink paradigm for keyboard input mapping.
-Or at least let it scroll vertically.
-- - [x] Store final artifacts in S3, load dynamically in the info site.
 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".
 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
 - [ ] Scripts to analyze logs.
 - [ ] Metal
-- [x] New "info" site for upload to aksommerville.com.
-Let Itch be the main "play, pay, and download" site.
-- [x] Input config not visible if launched while fullscreen.
-- - [x] Combine that with it doesn't scroll at little iframe sizes, and you got a bit of a problem.
-- [x] Segfault attempting a screencap
-- [x] Dom.js: Can we stick modalBlotter inside modalStack?
-Clicking on a background modal should dismiss the foreground, and I'd prefer the background ones black out a bit.

 ### After GDEX